DieterReuter/qemu-arm-box/README.md

 ```
 Now use the credentials `username=ubuntu`, `password=ubuntu` to login into the QEMU machine.

-To logout and stop the QEMU machine, kust use:
+To logout and stop the QEMU machine, just use:
 ```
 sudo poweroff
 ```

 # TODO
-- [ ] create network bridge
+- [x] create network bridge
-- [ ] attach network on start of QEMU machine
+- [x] attach network on start of QEMU machine
+- [x] switch to QEMU NAT network bridge
+- [ ] QEMU machine didn't get an IPv4 address

 DR, 2015